MODFLOW-USGS/executables/DEVELOPER.md

 This repository only builds USGS programs and contains none of their source code.
 Its contents are concerned only with the build and release process.
 Repository contents have no direct relationship to release cadence or version/tag numbers.

-As such, this repo's CI is configured to allow manually triggering releases, independent of changes to version-controlled files.
+This repo is configured to allow manually triggering releases, independent of changes to version-controlled files.

-The `.github/workflows/release.yml` CI workflow is triggered on the following events:
+The `.github/workflows/release.yml` workflow is triggered on the following [events](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows):

 - `push` to `master`
 - `pull_request` to any branch
 - `workflow_dispatch`

-If the triggering event is a `push` or `pull_request`, binaries are built and uploaded as artifacts, then the workflow ends.
-If the triggering event is a `workflow_dispatch`, binaries are built and uploaded as artifacts, then a release is created, incrementing the version number.
-The release is *not* a draft, and is published immediately.
+If the triggering event is `push` or `pull_request`, metadata is updated, binaries are built and uploaded as artifacts, and the workflow ends.

+If the triggering event is a `workflow_dispatch`:
+- Metadata is updated.
 If changes are detected to any of the program versions or timestamps, a draft PR is opened against the `master` branch to update the table in `README.md`.
+- Binaries are built and uploaded as artifacts
+- A release is created, incrementing the version number.

+**Note**: the release is currently published immediately, but could be changed to a draft by updating the `draft` input on `ncipollo/release-action` in `.github/workflows/release.yml`.

-**Note:** version numbers do not currently follow semantic versioning conventions.
-We simply increment an integer version number by 1 for each release.
+**Note**: version numbers don't currently follow semantic versioning conventions, but simply increment an integer for each release.

 ## Triggering a release